-"You’re damn right we refuse!"
-Vi shouted back, stepping in front of the English slayer.
+“You’re damn right we refuse!”
+Vi shouted back, stepping in front of the Irish slayer.

 “Disobedience has consequences,” the demon said levelly.

 Coils of black iron erupted from the sand around Cynthia’s feet.
 There was a brief impression of chains, tipped with wicked barbed hooks, then they were striking the girl like cobras, again and again.
-Vi stared in abject horror, frozen – then a spray of blood hit her and she collapsed in a stunned expression.
-As the screaming slayer began to be dragged beneath the surface of the Arena floor, Vi shook off her shock and lunged for the sinking young woman.
+Vi stared in abject horror, frozen.
+Then a spray of blood hit her and her legs collapsed beneath her, a stunned expression on her face.
+As Cynthia, screaming at horror and pain, began to be dragged beneath the surface of the Arena floor, Vi shook off her shock and lunged for the sinking young woman.

-With chains surging beneath the sand, like snakes, burrowing, still striking, the girl slipped further down as Vi tried to get a solid hold on her.
-Without a firm grasp Cynthia’s hands slipped from Vi’s and the slayer slid below the surface.
-Then the sand settled, becoming once more smooth and level, it was as if the sudden horror had never happened.
-But as a red stain appeared, spreading as it welled up from beneath, Vi realized the truth and soon tears streamed down her face.
+The chains surging beneath the sand, like snakes, burrowing, still striking.
+Cynthia slipped further beneath the sand as Vi tried to get a solid hold on her.
+Before she could get a firm grasp, Cynthia’s hands slipped from Vi’s and the slayer slid below the surface.
+Then the sand settled, once more becoming smooth and level.
+It was as if the sudden horror had never happened.
+But then a red stain appeared, spreading as it welled up from beneath.
+Tears streamed down Vi’s face.